 More splints which she would chew off, once she pulled the whole thing off and it was laying in her litter box.
 I had gone to check on her in the middle of the night as I had been and saw it there.
 I thought she had chewed her leg off I got such a shock.
 Then I noticed her sitting calmly licking her wounded leg.
 Gawd.

 Back and forth to the vets for torn up, chewed, splits that caused swollen legs we’re talking months of back and forth.
 Then one day she was in obvious pain, her toes were swollen out of the splint and I noticed a foul odor and rushed her back to the vets.
-He removed the splint and her lower leg flopped at an angel.
+He removed the splint and her lower leg flopped at an angle.

 She broke the steel rod.